darashi/searchnos/README.md

 - `SEARCHNOS_DB_FLUSH_INTERVAL_MS`: maximum time in milliseconds to wait before flushing pending events (default `100`).
 - `SEARCHNOS_DB_PURGE` (optional): purge specifications applied to the database.
 Leave unset to keep events indefinitely.
 Example: `SEARCHNOS_DB_PURGE=90d,0:1y,40:1y,41:1y,30023:1y` keeps kinds `0`, `40`, `41`, and `30023` for one year and everything else for 90 days.
 - `SEARCHNOS_RESPECT_FORWARDED` (optional): when set (or `--respect-forwarded` is passed to the CLI), WebSocket connection logs prefer the client inferred from the `Forwarded` header.
 Enable this only when the values are provided by a trusted reverse proxy.
+- `WRITE_POLICY_PLUGIN` (optional): command that implements the write policy plugin; it is compatible with the strfry relay plugin system. `EVENT` submissions always go through the plugin, and each request includes searchnos-specific NIP-42 extensions (documented below) so the plugin can enforce authentication-aware policies.
+- `BLOCK_EVENT_MESSAGE` (optional): when set (or `--block-event-message` is passed to the CLI), all `EVENT` messages are rejected before any plugin logic executes.
+This is useful when the relay should operate in read-only/search-only mode.

+### Write policy plugin extensions

+Write policy plugins follow the strfry plugin protocol with two additional fields that enable NIP-42-aware policies:

+* Input messages include `authenticatedPubkeys`, an array of hex-encoded public keys that already completed a NIP-42 authentication flow on the current connection.
+When no keys have authenticated yet, the array is empty.
+* Plugins can return an `action` of `rejectAndChallenge` (in addition to strfry's `accept`, `reject`, and `shadowReject`).
+When a plugin responds with `rejectAndChallenge`, searchnos replies to the client with the optional `msg`, marks the write as rejected, and immediately sends a fresh AUTH challenge so the client can authenticate before retrying.

+See `plugins.md` for the full plugin specification and examples.

 ## Static build